cloudpassage/archive_halo_scan_data/README.md

 $ ./archiveScanData.rb -?

 Usage: archiveScanData.rb [flag]

   where flag can be one of:

     --auth=<file>			Read auth info from <file>

-    --starting=<when>		Only get historical scans after <when> (ISO-8601 format) --ending=<when>		Only get historical scans till <when> (ISO-8601 format) --base=<url>			Override base URL (normally https://portal.cloudpassage.com/)
+    --starting=<when>		Only get historical scans after <when> (ISO-8601 format)

+    --ending=<when>		Only get historical scans till <when> (ISO-8601 format)

+    --base=<url>			Override base URL (normally https://portal.cloudpassage.com/)

-    --localca			Use local CA file (needed on Windows) --detailsfiles			Write details about each scan's results to a set of files locally --threads=<num>		Set number of threads to use downloading scan results
+    --localca			Use local CA file (needed on Windows)

+    --detailsfiles			Write details about each scan's results to a set of files locally

+    --threads=<num>		Set number of threads to use downloading scan results

 After the program has run successfully, you will find a directory called “details” created under your current working directory under which the scan details will be archived.

+If you have a large environment or a high scan frequency, consider using the --starting= and --ending= variables to reduce your memory consumption while running this tool.

 To retrieve and archive scan data since, say January 1 of 2015, use the following command:
 $./archiveScanData.rb --auth=/opt/halo/scanData.auth --threads=30 --detailsfiles --starting=2015-01-01